metio/terraform-provider-k8s/docs/data-sources/postgresql_cnpg_io_cluster_v1_manifest.md

 Optional:

 - `annotations` (Map of String) Annotations key-value pairs that will be added to .metadata.annotations snapshot resources.
-- `class_name` (String) ClassName specifies the Snapshot Class to be used for PG_DATA PersistentVolumeClaim.It is the default class for the other types if no specific class is present
+- `class_name` (String) ClassName specifies the Snapshot Class to be used for PG_DATA PersistentVolumeClaim.
+It is the default class for the other types if no specific class is present
 - `labels` (Map of String) Labels are key-value pairs that will be added to .metadata.labels snapshot resources.
-- `online` (Boolean) Whether the default type of backup with volume snapshots isonline/hot ('true', default) or offline/cold ('false')
+- `online` (Boolean) Whether the default type of backup with volume snapshots is online/hot ('true', default) or offline/cold ('false')
 - `online_configuration` (Attributes) Configuration parameters to control the online/hot backup with volume snapshots (see [below for nested schema](#nestedatt--spec--backup--volume_snapshot--online_configuration))
 - `snapshot_owner_reference` (String) SnapshotOwnerReference indicates the type of owner reference the snapshot should have
-- `tablespace_class_name` (Map of String) TablespaceClassName specifies the Snapshot Class to be used for the tablespaces.defaults to the PGDATA Snapshot Class, if set
+- `tablespace_class_name` (Map of String) TablespaceClassName specifies the Snapshot Class to be used for the tablespaces. defaults to the PGDATA Snapshot Class, if set
 - `wal_class_name` (String) WalClassName specifies the Snapshot Class to be used for the PG_WAL PersistentVolumeClaim.

 <a id="nestedatt--spec--backup--volume_snapshot--online_configuration"></a>